Herbert-Wong25/In-Silico_Modeling_and_Simulation_of_PoC_Diagnostics/README.md

-# In-Silico_Modeling_and_Simulation_of__PoC_Diagnostics
+# Modeling and Simulation of Automated PoC Diagnostics

+### **Awarded Distinction | MRes in Bioengineering, Imperial College London (2020)**

-Imperial MRes Thesis (Distinction).
-A comprehensive research project focused on the simulation-guided design and kinetic modeling of automated, nanocatalyst-amplified Immunoassays.
-This project integrates fluid dynamics and binding kinetics to optimize next-generation Point-of-Care (PoC) diagnostic devices for rapid infectious disease detection.
+This repository showcases the computational research and design optimization for my Master's thesis.
+The project focused on the **simulation-guided development** of an automated, nanocatalyst-amplified Lateral Flow Immunoassay (LFIA).
+By integrating fluid dynamics and molecular binding kinetics, I developed a predictive model to automate complex, multi-step diagnostic assays into a single, user-friendly Point-of-Care (PoC) device.

+## 🔬 Scientific Context

+Traditional Lateral Flow Assays (like rapid COVID tests) are fast but often lack the sensitivity required for early-stage disease detection. **Nanocatalysts (e.g., Platinum Nanoparticles - PtNPs)** can amplify signals to ELISA-like sensitivity, but they require precise, multi-step "wash and develop" sequences.